This Is What Understanding Looks Like

 Rather than compliance or letter grades, designing elegant solutions to address important problems is what motivates them—little social entrepreneurs exploring through own interdependence with one another and community with digital tools.
 Among their challenges?
 Not only the problem itself, but collaboratively identifying the best way to present their ideas to diverse audiences that may or may not use technology.

-To accomplish this, they use Evernote to take quick notes, iTunesU to better understand the water cycle, Learnist to expose themselves to possibilities they might be missing, and YouTube to get a pop culture perspective of it all–often anchored in a project-based learning framework.
+To accomplish this, they use Evernote to take quick notes, YouTube to better understand the water cycle, conversations with teachers to explore possibilities they might be missing–often anchored in a project-based learning framework.

 They demonstrate a consistent pattern of reflection, deconstruction, and evolution of thought while bridging physical and digital audiences.